 Here are a few photos of the progress-

-The drive to the airfield where we will re-assemble and fly the Nation from is only an hour south of where we loaded up, and the transport went smoothly.
+The drive to the airfield where we will re-assemble and fly the Navion from is only an hour south of where we loaded up, and the transport went smoothly.

 September 11th was a somber day, and not spent at the airfield, but the 12th was a different thing entirely.
 We had the time to get out to the hanger to re attach the wings.
-Now that the aircraft is sitting on it’s undercarriage, we will get the rigging together and prepare to get the ferry flight scheduled.
+Now that the aircraft is sitting on it’s undercarriage, we will get the rigging together.

 Here is a peek at the progress.